Huazzi/vscode-one-monokai-pro/README.md

-# 🎨 One Monokai Darker
+# 🎨 One Monokai Pro

 A beautiful dark theme for Visual Studio Code inspired by [One Monokai](https://github.com/azemoh/vscode-one-monokai) color scheme, enhanced with bold keywords and a refined color palette for superior code readability.